Shipping Zones: Guide to Shipping Costs and Transit Times for Ecommerce

 Customers want fast shipping at an affordable price.
 By providing avenues to 2-day shipping and minimal shipping costs, 3PLs help ecommerce businesses satisfy shoppers’ expectations to build loyalty and win new business.

 If you understand zone shipping, you can adjust your ecommerce fulfilment strategy to better meet customer expectations around speedy and affordable deliveries.
 Not only will this help you improve efficiency by reducing distance and time in transit, but it can also help you reduce shipping costs, generate more sales, and improve your bottom line.

 To keep fulfilment costs and overall logistics costs down, you must effectively use zone shipping to your advantage.
-Learn how ShipBob helps ecommerce businesses do this by fulfiling orders from their network of fulfilment centres in the largest US cities to effectively reach customers.
+Learn how ShipBob helps ecommerce businesses do this by fulfilling orders from their network of fulfilment centers in the largest US cities to effectively reach customers.